Parameter Transfer for Quantum Approximate Optimization of Weighted MaxCut: Discussion

 \section{Discussion}

-Our results demonstrate that parameter concentration previously established for unweighted MaxCut~\cite{Lotshaw2021BFGS,Galda2021transfer,wurtz2021fixedangle,brandao2018concentration} and the SK model \cite{Farhi2020SK} applies more generally in instances of weighted MaxCut as long as the problem is appropriately rescaled.
-At each $p$, the parameters from a single QAOA circuit can be rescaled and transferred across tens of thousands of instances of weighted MaxCut with a performance that is near to that of QAOA with exhaustively optimized parameters.
+Our results demonstrate that parameter concentration previously established for unweighted MaxCut~\cite{Lotshaw2021BFGS,Galda2021transfer,wurtz2021fixedangle,brandao2018concentration} and the SK model \cite{Farhi2020SK} also applies to instances of weighted MaxCut, provided the problem is appropriately rescaled.
+At each $p$, the parameters from a single QAOA circuit (obtained by taking the median over a large dataset) can be rescaled and transferred across tens of thousands of instances of weighted MaxCut with a performance that is near to that of QAOA with directly optimized parameters.
 This significantly reduces the time-consuming and difficult step of finding high-quality parameters in QAOA for weighted MaxCut.

 The evidence we present considers depth $p \leq 3$.
 Larger $p$ may be necessary for future applications.
 However, several recent results show that for unweighted MaxCut, similar parameters work well for most instances even at larger depths~\cite{wurtz2021fixedangle,zhou2020quantum}.
 Based on the successes for the $p$ tested and the small changes we observe as $p$ increases, it is likely that this may be true for weighted MaxCut provided the parameters are rescaled to account for weights.
 Similarly, previous results for unweighted MaxCut \cite{brandao2018concentration} and the SK model~\cite{2110.10685} have shown that parameter concentration persists as $|V|$ increases, consistent with our observations for weighted MaxCut across the $|V|$ we tested.
 This suggests that parameter concentration in weighted MaxCut may extend to larger $|V|$ and $p$ that are needed for quantum computational advantage in scientifically relevant problems.